Milstein schemes and antithetic multilevel Monte Carlo sampling for delay McKean-Vlasov equations and interacting particle systems: Antithetic MLMC approach for delay equations

 Similarly, we define estimators to be used in conjunction with \eqref{eqn:MLML} as follows:

-First, we give a lemma on stability and strong convergence of the coarse grid solution as a consequence of the proofs of the results stated in Section \ref{Section:Sec2} (we again restrict the discussion to deterministic initial data with time regularity specified in (\ref{eq.MallBound})). \begin{lem} Let Assumptions ({\bf AAD}$_b^1$)--({\bf AAD}$_b^3$) and ({\bf AAD}$_\si^1$)--({\bf AAD}$_\si^2$) hold.
+First, we give a lemma on stability and strong convergence of the coarse grid solution as a consequence of the proofs of the results stated in Section \ref{Section:Sec2}. \begin{lem} Let Assumptions ({\bf AAD}$_b^1$)--({\bf AAD}$_b^3$) and ({\bf AAD}$_\si^1$)--({\bf AAD}$_\si^2$) hold.
 For $n \in \lbrace 0, \ldots, M \rbrace$, let $Y^{i,N,c}(t_n)$ be defined as above and $X^{i,N}(t_n)$ be given by (\ref{delayPS}).
-Then, for any $p \geq 1$ there exists a constant $C>0$ such that
+Then, for any $p \geq 2$ there exists a constant $C>0$ such that

 \end{lem}

 The following main result reveals the first order convergence of the difference between fine and coarse grid approximation for the antithetic scheme. \begin{thm} Let Assumptions ({\bf AAD}$_b^1$)--({\bf AAD}$_b^3$) and ({\bf AAD}$_\si^1$)--({\bf AAD}$_\si^2$) hold.
 For $n \in \lbrace 0, \ldots, M \rbrace$, let $\overline{Y}^{i,N,f}(t_{n})$ be defined as in \eqref{Y_bar} and $Y^{i,N,c}(t_{n})$ be the coarse path approximation, defined as in (\ref{eq:coarsepath}).
 Then, there exists a constant $C>0$ such that